-Divorce is a complicated topic as it involves emotional stress and worry for you and your family.
-To make matters more complex, each state sets their own laws regarding divorce.
+Divorce is a complicated topic as it involves emotional stress and worries for you and your family.
+To make matters more complex, each state sets its own laws regarding divorce.
 The attorneys at Holmes & Holmes understand the California divorce laws.
 Read below to understand how to begin filing for a divorce in California.

 Grounds for Divorce

 California law states that it is a no-fault divorce state.
 This, simply, means that you do not need to prove that one person caused the marriage to end.
 Instead, either you or your spouse may file for a divorce on the grounds of irreconcilable differences.

 In order to file for a divorce in California, one spouse must be a resident for at least six months prior to filing the petition for dissolution.
 On top of that, you must file the petition in the county of residence where you or your spouse has lived for at least three months.
 It is important to note that domestic partners do not need to prove residency to file for a petition of dissolution in California.

 Once the petition has been filed, there is a wait time.
 The California courts cannot grant a divorce until six months after the non-filing spouse is either served with the petition or has appeared in the case.